 Reactions may vary, but when a colleague SMS’ed one evening with a screen shot of Harford Community College homepage, with my mug front and center I was surprised and couldn’t make sense if I was being trolled or not.
 Photography consents are real and so is Adobe Photoshop.
 So I pointed my browser to www.harford.edu to verify this myself and sure enough there I was.
 Honestly, I could not stop laughing.
 The screen shot circulated among my inner circles.

 What made this experience so unique was the truth behind the photo and the velocity of a key number of events that happened all consecutively in a matter of 3 days.
-Never mind that I graduated from college earlier that month.
+Never mind that I graduated from college and obtained my degree earlier that month.
 On Monday I sat for NCLEX-RN.
 On Tuesday, I accepted a job position in the new role.
 On Wednesday morning, I learned I passed NCLEX-RN, (a very gratifying and fulfilling feeling to say the least).
 Wednesday evening my license is posted which was important because it made it official.
 Wednesday night I learned that I was on the front page of Harford Community College’s website with the title “I succeeded at Harford”.
 Like I said my reaction was simply laughter.

 Reactions from colleagues ranged from sarcasm -“Your famous” , to intrigument “Did you build this website?”.
 No I am not famous and no I did not build this website (I can develop one for your if you need).
 However, the on average 40,000 visitors/page impressions a month will have to put up with my graduation mugshot for the time being.
 Photography consents are real folks.